kc101010/Research-Improving-Device-Drivers/HonoursProject/Hons.md

 		+ Performance issues
 	+ C++ wasn't suitable
 		+ Rejected by torvalds for use linux
 + ### Tools, projects etc that might help
+	+ Discuss Rust as a programming language
+		+ Improvements over C/C++
+		+ More and more peope are calling for Rust to replace C/C++
+		+ Loose discussion on similar memory safe programming lanuages
+			+ All provide some kind of unsafe 'loophole'
 	+ Discuss Rust frameworks for drivers (both the windows and linux versions)
 		+ Then discuss Rust as a programming language and it's benefits
 	+ Discuss Dingo framework for drivers